yashatre98/React-Roman-numerals/README.md

 ### Engineering Approach
 - **Component Design:**
-  - **`Converter.jsx`** - Implements the primary Roman numeral converter with a toggleable theme button.
+  - **`manualConverter.jsx`** - Implements the primary Roman numeral converter with a toggleable theme button.
-  - **`SpectrumConverter.jsx`** - Uses Adobe Spectrum component library for theme-aware rendering without manual toggling.
+  - **`adobeSpectrumConverter.jsx`** - Uses Adobe Spectrum component library for theme-aware rendering without manual toggling.
   - **`Algorithm`** - The converter algorithm maps Roman numerals to their corresponding integer values using a lookup table.
 It iterates through the input string, compares adjacent symbols, and either adds or subtracts values based on the precedence of symbols.
 This ensures correct handling of subtractive notations like **"IV" (4)** and **"IX" (9)**.
   - **`Theme Change/Detection:`**
       - **Custom Component (`Converter.jsx`):** Allows users to toggle between light and dark modes using a button.
 The toggle state is stored in React state, and CSS classes are dynamically updated based on the selected theme.